wangeditor-team/wangeditor-usage-doc-en/docs/pages/01-get started/09-customAlert.md

 `customAlert` can deal global alert, default option is window.alert.

-if you feel browser  in-built alert no good, you can custom alert , that be easy unify alert style.
+If you feel browser  in-built alert no good, you can custom alert , that be easy unify alert style.

 ```jsx
 import { message } from 'antd';